urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

-Autoloading means we don't ever have to write `require`, or worry too much about load paths; our classes are accessible from anywhere, so we can just refer to them directly and they'll appear, as if by magic[^1].
+Autoloading means we don't ever have to write `require`, or worry too much about load paths; our classes are accessible from anywhere, so we can just refer to them directly and they'll appear, as if by magic.[^1]

 Reloading means we can edit our code and see the results in our browser right away, without reloading our server.
-This means we can iterate much more quickly between the browser and editor.
+This means we can move much more quickly between the browser and editor, and comes almost as a free side-effect of autoloading - Rails just tracks what is autoloaded, and unloads it when a file changes.

-## What's the problem?
+## So what's the problem?

 I'm not going to address whether these features are good for our development practices.
 I happen to believe they're both harmful, but that's another article.
 Instead I'm going to talk about the significant complexity lying behind them, and the problems it can cause.

-Before that, though, some background on Ruby's constant lookup and built-in autoload.
+Before that, though, some background on Ruby's constant lookup.

 ## Ruby Constant Lookup